poldrack/pytest_tutorial/README.md

 The existing code does not check for whether there are any negative response times in the input data.
 In this exercise you will first write a new test function that generates an example data set, generate negative response times (e.g. by multiplying the response time variable by -1), and then generating a test that should only pass if the function raises a ValueException when a negative response time is found.
 Then, you should add an assertion statement to the ``RTAnalysis.fit()`` function that will raise a ValueError exception if there are any negative response times present.

-## TBD: Automating tests using Github Actions
+## Automating tests using Github Actions

 It's useful to have our tests run automatically whenever we push a commit to github.
 This kind of testing is known as "continuous integration" testing.
 The Github Actions system makes this very easy to configure.